 If an annuity1 is bequeathed free of income tax the testator is taken to have intended to give, in addition to the stated amount of the annuity, such sum as will enable his trustees in each year to discharge the income tax on the annuity and the additional sum and to pay the balance to the annuitant2.

-If an annuity is bequeathed free of income tax and higher rate tax, the gift is of such a sum as, after deduction of the income tax on it, will leave the amount of the annuity, together with an additional annuity of such
+If an annuity is bequeathed free of income tax and higher rate tax, the gift is of such a sum as, after deduction of the income tax on it, will leave the amount of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.